 - All women having mammograms at Schuyler Hospital, east campus and Cortland campus learn the results of their mammograms before the end of their imaging appointment.
 We have been providing this high level of service for many years.

-Schuyler Hospital provides women’s imaging services at all three campuses, including the main campus, east campus and Cortland campus.
+Cayuga Health System provides women’s imaging services at Schuyler Hospital and all three Cayuga campuses, including the main campus, east campus and Cortland campus.
 Our centers were designed with the special needs and desires of women in mind.
-Access is easy, the setting is private, and all of the imaging modalities necessary for women’s health care are located there.
+Access is easy, the setting is private, and all of the imaging modalities necessary for women’s health care are available.